New tomato facility in Al Ain designed to grow 150,000 kg tomatoes annually

 Source: HD.com

-As we provide the news for free, we are relying on revenues from our banners.
 Developed by UNS Vertical Farms, part of the Speedex Group, the 10,000 m² installation is designed to grow approximately 150,000 kg of tomatoes annually.
+Its closed-loop hydroponic system significantly reduces resource consumption, achieving water savings of up to 90% compared to traditional agriculture.

 Read the full article →